 - The Difference Between All-Natural and Chemical-Based Fragrances – Why would perfumers choose synthetic scents over those naturally acquired?
 The Learning Channel has an article that explains some of the pros and cons of both perfume sources.

-- Perfumery (PDF) – For a concise coverage of perfume, from its early roots to the various ingredients used and the method of production, look no further than this paper from the University of North Carolina.
-There is even a recipe for making your own rudimentary perfume at home.
+- History of Perfumery – For a concise coverage of perfume, from its early roots to the various ingredients used and the method of production, look no further than this paper from the Musées de Grasse.

 Today, many perfumes utilize synthetic scents.
 Historically, and with some modern all-natural perfume manufacturers, scents are derived from the essential oils of plants, animals, and even seaweed.
 Synthetic creations, conversely, offer scents which do not exist in the natural world.
 The scent of Calone, for example, has hints of ozone and metal.
 Many “musk” scents are now produced artificially as well, both to provide perfumers with a more neutral scent undertone and to alleviate the need for harvesting from animals.
 There is debate as to whether synthetic scents are better or worse than natural aromas, but ultimately, it comes to the question of the personal preference of the customer.